Online High Schools

 Online high schools have increased in popularity and social acceptance this last decade.
 There are several important things to know before choosing that format for high school!

 Average and gifted students in online high schools are not held up by the rate of group classroom progress.
 Also, students that are struggling in a subject are not forced to move on before learning.
 However, the group achievement test score averages for these schools or programs may show below national averages because many at risk students are being referred to these programs.
 This does not mean that online high schools create lower performance.
 It just means many students with academic challenges use this opportunity to stay in school rather than dropout.
 Read why there are challenges in modern education.

 Many are concerned that lack of traditional supervision can cause lower performance.
 One benefit online high schools often have is everything is automated.
 This includes lesson plans, scoring, grade recording, and student system access reports.
 The school can easily monitor quality and quantity, often faster than a traditional classroom.
-Examples of high quality online high schools: Southeast Academy Western Christian Academy
+Example of high quality online high schools: Southeast Academy

 Top Homeschool Pages